Barcelona; the dream city for any student!

-Barcelona is by far one of the greatest destinations in Europe for foreign students and is full of many exciting prospects and opportunities.
 As the capital city of Catalonia, a region with its own unique identity, Barcelona is definitely one of Spain’s most intriguing cities historically, culturally and politically.

 Deciding whether to study abroad can be a tough decision, just the thought of moving thousands of miles away from your home comforts, friends and family is very daunting.
 But fear not, we’re here to reassure you that Barcelona is one of the best destinations for studying abroad.